naasking/Dynamics.NET/README.md

 of it is.

-The test suite isn't complete, but it's sufficient for most purposes so please experiment and let me know if there are any other types of functions that might be useful for a general purpose reflection library of this sort.
+The test suite isn't complete, but it's sufficient for most purposes so please experiment.

+Suggestions for more useful features for general purpose reflection are welcome!